mayaj0yce/13ORM/README.md

 WHEN I enter the command to invoke the application `npm run seed`
 `npm run start`

+ROUTES ARE SET UP IN INSOMNIA
+USE ABOVE COMMANDS TO SEED AND OPEN SERVER
+THEN RECORD THE INSOMNIA SESSION TO SUBMIT

 THEN my server is started and the Sequelize models are synced to the MySQL database

 WHEN I open API GET routes in Insomnia for categories, products, or tags